Last Updated on December 27, 2021 by Danny

 The TD-1DMK features all mesh heads for its snares and toms.
 These are significantly quieter than rubber pads and offer a more realistic drumming experience.
 While there is nothing inherently wrong with rubber pads, mesh heads mark a major improvement.

 The set comes with 256 polyphonic notes, in addition to 15 preset drum kits.
 These customizable drum kits allow you to create a more expressive and authentic sound.
 Roland includes a built-in metronome to ensure drummers stay the course.
+Its impressive sound module makes its 15 preset kits (EDM to metal) accessible without any hassle.

 Beginners will get a lot of mileage out of the drum set’s coaching features.
 These Melodics courses are an interactive platform that teaches and develops drumming skills.
 While e-kits are not a replacement for acoustic drums, the Roland TD-1DMK might be the next best thing.